ngocbh/geneticpython/README.md

 You can find more examples [here](https://github.com/ngocjr7/geneticpython/tree/master/examples)

+## Issues
+This project is in development, if you find any issues, please create an issue [here](https://github.com/ngocjr7/geneticpython/issues).

 ## TODO

 * [ ] Create extensive documentation and docs and comments in source-code
 * [ ] Implement other algorithms: `PSO, DE, MOED/A, MOPSO, MODE,...`
 * [ ] Implement other operators: `PMX crossover, ...`
+* [ ] Create unit tests.

-## Issues and Contribution
+## Contributing

-This project is in development, if you find any issues, please create an issue [here](https://github.com/ngocjr7/geneticpython/issues).
+The goal of this project is to be able to build a simple and novice-friendly library yet functional enough to experiment with research projects.
+It is spontaneous and non-profit and also flawed.

-If you are interested in contributing this project, feel free to create pull request [here](https://github.com/ngocjr7/geneticpython/pulls).
-We appreciate any contributions from you.
+We appreciate all contributions.
+If you are interested in contributing this project (including functional implementation or standard examples), please check [Contribution page](https://github.com/ngocjr7/geneticpython/blob/master/CONTRIBUTING.md).

+If you plan to contribute new features, utility functions, fix bugs, or extensions to the core, please first open an issue and discuss the feature with us.

+## Contributors

+Ngoc Bui ([ngocjr7](https://github.com/ngocjr7)), Hung Tran ([tranhuyhung1998](https://github.com/tranhuyhung1998))

 ## Acknowledgements
 Special thanks to https://github.com/PytLab/gaft for getting me started a great API design.